damianhakert/damianhakert.github.io/source/_posts/2016-02-10-gitlab-sponsors-appletv-appchallenge.markdown

 [Gitlab](https://about.gitlab.com) is proud to participate in the [Apple TV App Challenge](https://www.applovin.com/appchallenge)!
 Apps are the future of TV, and AppLovin aims to cultivate the nascent tvOS dev community.

-We're excited to sponsor and support events in software development communities and help grow awareness of GitLab.

 <!-- more -->

 Got an idea for a tvOS app?
 Kick-start it by entering the Apple TV App Challenge,